miguelneves01/miguelneves01/README.md

 # Hello World!
 I'm Miguel!
 - A 22 year old Portuguese.
-- 2nd year Computer Science/Software Engenieering Student.
+- In my last year as a Computer Science/Software Engenieering Student.
 - Currently working as a Junior Developer for the Consulting Agency ITPeople.
 - Working in the Backoffice Project for the client SIBS, Forward Payment Solutions.